TheChosenOne-Alpha/First-Step-Public/README.md

 2. open a downloaded file

-3. click flappybird file
+3. click the game file

-4. open the Flappy Bird application file
+4. open the game application file

 5. extract